-The linear term in $\tilde{A}$ is proportional to the quark vector-current in the presence of the classical gauge field, $j_q[\bar{A}]$~\cite{Aarts:1998td,Borsanyi:2008eu,Saffin:2011kc,Berges:2010zv,Kasper:2014uaa}.
+The linear term in $\tilde{A}$ is proportional to the quark vector-current in the presence of the classical gauge field $j_q[\bar{A}]$~\cite{Aarts:1998td,Borsanyi:2008eu,Saffin:2011kc,Berges:2010zv,Kasper:2014uaa}.

 Correspondingly, in this formulation the limit $g=0$ represents the classical-statistical field theory limit of pure Yang-Mills theory.
-In fact, the rescalings with the gauge coupling employed in (\ref{eq:retadv}) reflect the fact that for classical-statistical field theory the coupling can always be scaled out by suitable field re-definitions, while this not possible in the presence of quantum corrections.
-Since fermions are genuinely quantum, one cannot scale out the coupling from their contributions, as seen in \Eq{eq:fermcont} which starts at order $\alpha_S$.
+In fact, the rescalings with the gauge coupling employed in \Eq{eq:retadv} reflect the fact that for classical-statistical field theory the coupling can always be scaled out by suitable field re-definitions, while this not possible in the presence of quantum corrections.
+Since fermions are genuinely quantum, one cannot scale out the coupling from their contributions, as seen in \Eq{eq:fermcont}, which starts at the order of $\alpha_S$.

-According to the above analysis, genuine quantum corrections to the dynamics in pure Yang-Mills theory enter only at order $\alpha_S^2$.
+According to the previous analysis, genuine quantum corrections to the dynamics in pure Yang-Mills theory enter only at the order of $\alpha_S^2$.
 Both the classical-statistical field contribution for the Yang-Mills part, and the lowest contribution from quark fluctuations to $S_{\mathrm{eff}}$, are linear in $\tilde{A}$.
-Neglecting higher-order corrections coming from terms with higher powers of $\tilde{A}$, the stationarity condition $\delta S_{\mathrm{eff}}[\bar{A},\tilde{A}]/\delta \tilde{A} = 0$ yields the classical Yang-Mills evolution equation for $\bar{A}$ with the quark current as a source term.
+When we neglect higher-order corrections coming from terms with higher powers of $\tilde{A}$, the stationarity condition $\delta S_{\mathrm{eff}}[\bar{A},\tilde{A}]/\delta \tilde{A} = 0$ yields the classical Yang-Mills evolution equation for $\bar{A}$ with the quark current as a source term.
 This can be efficiently implemented numerically with sampling techniques using the Wilson plaquette formulation on a lattice~\cite{Aarts:1998td,Borsanyi:2008eu,Saffin:2011kc,Berges:2010zv,Kasper:2014uaa}.